alexiscrack3/git-cheat-sheet/README.md

 ### Pushing
-To push a local branch (current branch)
+To push a local branch (current branch).
 ```bash
 $ git push
 ```
 To push to the branch of the same name on the remote.
-This creates a local branch (remote branch for us) in the destination repository
+This creates a local branch (remote branch for us) in the destination repository.
 ```bash
 $ git push <remote> <local-branch>
 ```
 To push to the branch of the same name on the remote.
-This creates a local branch (remote branch for us) in the destination repository
+This creates a local branch (remote branch for us) in the destination repository.
 ```bash
 $ git push <remote> <local-branch> <remote-branch>
 ```
-To push a local branch and set the remote as upstream
+To push a local branch and set the remote as upstream.
 ```bash
 $ git push -u <remote> <local-branch>
            --set-upstream <remote> <local-branch>
 ```
-Makes the head of the branch point at your personal history, ignoring any changes that may have occurred in parallel with yours
+Makes the head of the branch point at your personal history, ignoring any changes that may have occurred in parallel with yours.
 ```bash
 $ git push -f <remote> <commit>:<local-branch>
            --force
 ```
-It refuses to update a branch unless it is the state that we expect; i.e. nobody has updated the branch upstream
+It refuses to update a branch unless it is the state that we expect; i.e. nobody has updated the branch upstream.
 ```bash
 $ git push --force-with-lease
 ```
-Pushes up the repo and its refs for the first time
+Pushes up the repo and its refs for the first time.
 ```bash
 $ git push -u <remote> --all
 ```
-Git obtains the current branch name from HEAD
+Git obtains the current branch name from HEAD.
 ```bash
 $ git push <remote> HEAD
 ```